Tzec557/cs100-Final-Project-Unlucky-Player-s-Terminal-Adventures/README.md

  ## Installation/Usage
  > Instructions on installing and running your application:
 >  In our game the way you run it is by running a command in the terminal.
->  You will then be met with intro dialogue that will tell you about the story and how everything works
+>  You will then be met with intro dialogue that will tell you about the story and how everything works.
+You type in the name for your player and then you go into the your bed will you can check your stats and go into battle or end.
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.